Mason Jennings: Biography

-Jennings recorded his sixth album, Boneclouds, at Pachyderm Studio in Cannon Falls, MN with producer Noah Georgeson.
+Jennings recorded his sixth album, Boneclouds, at Pachyderm Studio in Cannon Falls, Minnesota, with producer Noah Georgeson.
 The album was released on May 16, 2006, by Glacial Pace.
 Soon thereafter, bassist Chris Morrisey left the band.
 Accompanying Jennings was new bassist Arabella Kauffmann and Brian McLeod on drums.
 Jennings sang two Bob Dylan songs which Christian Bale lip-synched in the movie "I'm Not There" (released in November 2007 in the U.S.): "The Times They Are a-Changin'" and "The Lonesome Death of Hattie Carroll."

 In early 2008 Jennings signed with Jack Johnson's record label, Brushfire Records.
 Jennings released In the Ever in May 2008.
 The title was inspired by his son referring to where he was before he was born as, "In the ever".
 Jennings and Johnson met at Gustavus Adolphus College's Earth Jam in 2001 when Jennings was scheduled as Johnson's opening act.
 Jennings announced at the Elemental Experience Music & Arts Festival in San Diego, California on May 2, 2009, that he would be releasing a new album (later entitled Blood of Man) in summer 2009.
 He also mentioned that he would have music on the soundtrack for the documentary 180° South.
 The documentary was released in March 2010.

 On September 15, 2009, Blood of Man was released on CD and vinyl format.
 A free bonus EP titled Independent (containing the tracks "Mark My Heart With Ashes" and "Wide Open Country") was distributed with the album at independent record stores.
 A week before the official CD release, a version of the album containing the exclusive track "Waves" was made available exclusively on iTunes.
 The album received a 4 star review in Rolling Stone.

 In late 2010, Live at First Ave., his first live album ever, was released.
 In 2010, Jennings released The Flood.
 This album was made up of songs he had recorded in the 1990s on a cassette tape.
 Jennings rediscovered these songs and re-recorded them in a stripped down fashion to stay true to their intent.
 In 2011, he released Minnesota, his first new album of original songs since 2009's Blood of Man.
 On November 12, 2013, he released Always Been.
 The first single from the album was "Lonely Street", followed by "Wilderness".
 He released Wild Dark Metal in 2016.
 He got divorced from Amy Turany.
 After taking some time off to focus on painting and recovering from depression and agoraphobia he began touring again.
 He married Josie Jennings in 2018 and released an album of love songs inspired by their relationship on May 11, 2018, called Songs From When We Met.

-Jennings started a new project called Painted Shield with Pearl Jam guitarist Stone Gossard in 2014.
-Their long-awaited album was released November 27, 2020.
+Jennings started a new project called Painted Shield with Pearl Jam guitarist Stone Gossard and drummer Matt Chamberlain in 2014.
+Their album was released November 27, 2020.

+Jennings signed to Gossard’s label Loosegroove and released “Real Heart” in 2022, “Underneath The Roses” in 2023, “Holy Dive” in 2024, and “Magnifier” in 2025.